balazscsaba2006/Craft-TextRank/README.md

 ## Usages
 It could be used for SEO purposes, to extract relevant keywords and summary from your content.
-It might be used for any other summarization, wherever needed.
+It might be used for any other summarizing, wherever needed.

 ## Installation
 1. Unzip